TheGizmoDojo/UltrasonicPiPiano/README.md

 # SonicSounds - Making music on the Raspberry Pi with ultrasonic sensors for input

 This code is written for Raspberry Pi with an attached <a href="https://www.tindie.com/products/andygrove73/octasonic-8-x-hc-sr04-ultrasonic-breakout-board/">Octasonic 8 x HC-SR04 breakout board</a>.
+A <a href="https://www.sparkfun.com/products/12009">logic level converter</a> is also required.

 This code has been tested on a Raspberry Pi 3 Model B running Raspian Jessie and Rust stable 1.16.0